The Ridges Sanctuary

 2024 Backpack Adventure Camp: This summer we invite campers age 4-6 and 7-11 to join us for weeks filled with adventure, exploration, and discovery.
 Camps are held Monday through Friday, 9:00 AM - Noon*.
 Children will engage in thoughtfully planned, supervised outdoor learning activities.
 On Fridays, campers will enjoy “Friday Fun Day” at the beach!
 Space is limited per session to 15 campers for ages 4 - 6 and 16 campers for ages 7 - 11.
 Each child receives a Ridges Adventure Pack that they will use throughout the week and take home at the end.

-Register early, camp fills quickly. *REGISTRATION OPENS MARCH 4TH, 2024
+Register early.
+Camp fills quickly. *REGISTRATION OPENS MARCH 4TH, 2024

 Forest School: Are you looking for a nature immersion experience for your homeschooler to supplement their learning?
 The Ridges Sanctuary presents: Ridges Forest School.
 This program is specifically designed for homeschool students ages 6-9.